 What is a meal break entitlement?

-You are is entitled to an unpaid meal break of not less than 30 minutes.
+You are entitled to an unpaid meal break of not less than 30 minutes.
 In most agreements you are entitled to leave the work area, facility or workplace during your break without being required to be available for recall or advice.
 Where 12-hour shifts are in place, differing break arrangements are in place to ensure access to adequate rest periods.

 My employer has directed me not to leave the ward or my workplace during my meal break in case I am required to be available.
 Is this permitted and am I entitled to be paid for this time?

-If you are required by your employer to be available for recall or advice during the rostered meal interval, or you you are directed not to leave the ward or facility, you must be paid for your meal break at the ordinary rate plus 50 per cent (public sector).
+If you are required by your employer to be available for recall or advice during the rostered meal interval, or you are directed not to leave the ward or facility, you must be paid for your meal break at the ordinary rate plus 50 per cent (public sector).

 I can’t remember the last time I had a meal break, due to my workload.
 What should I do?